← Back to yotp

 • No user accounts or registration

-• No analytics or usage tracking
+• No analytics or tracking in the apps

 • No cookies or browser fingerprinting